htuncer/machine-learning/projects/capstone/capstone_report.md

 Region-based convolutional neural networks ([R-CNN](https://arxiv.org/abs/1311.2524)) trains CNNs end-to-end to classify the proposed regions into object categories or background.
 R-CNN deploys region proposal algorithms (such as [EdgeBoxes](https://www.microsoft.com/en-us/research/publication/edge-boxes-locating-object-proposals-from-edges/) and [Selective Search](https://www.koen.me/research/pub/vandesande-iccv2011.pdf)) to select the region in pre-processing step before running the CNN as classifier.
 [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf) uses CNN both for the region proposal and also for the prediction.
 [Google Inception](https://arxiv.org/abs/1409.4842) uses Faster R-CNN with [ResNet](https://arxiv.org/abs/1512.03385).
 On the other hand, recently published [DenseNet](https://arxiv.org/pdf/1608.06993.pdf) outperforms ResNet.
 [YOLO](https://arxiv.org/abs/1506.02640) solves region proposal and associated class probabilities with a single neural network.
 [Single Shot Multibox Detector](https://arxiv.org/abs/1512.02325) also accomplishes  region proposal generation, feature resampling stage and inference with a single deep neural network.
 SSD's key feature is the use of multi-scale convolutional bounding box outputs attached to multiple feature sets for prediction.
 YOLO and Faster R-CNN use single set of feature set for prediction.
 SSD processing time is shorter than YOLO and Faster R-CNN.

-To train my object classification model, I will use the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) which are retrieved by Udacity from  [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
-The data has two labels: vehicle and non-vehicle.
-There are around 8800 images at each class.
-The images are 64x64 pixels, in RGB color space with no Alpha channel and in portable network graphics (PNG) format.

-To train my object classification model, I will use  [annotated data set](https://github.com/udacity/self-driving-car/tree/master/annotations) provided by CrowdAI.
-It contains over 65,000 labels across 9,423 frames (in JPG format) collected from a Point Grey research cameras running at full resolution of 1920x1200 at 2hz.
-The dataset includes labels for car, truck and pedestrian.

-I will use %80 of data for training %20 for validation.

-I will run my pipeline on [the test video](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/videos/test_video.mp4) provided by Udacity.

 ### Problem Statement